Atilio-Luiz/backtracking_lambda321_labeling/README.md

-backtracking program to serach for L(3,2,1)-labelings of simples graphs
+backtracking program that searches for all L(3,2,1)-labelings of a given simple graph.

 ----------------------------
 # L(3,2,1)-labeling